Latest update: on Coronavirus More Info

 Verdi is one of the world’s most popular composers, having written some of the most recognisable operas.
-With his beautiful melodies and captivating stories he was and remains today to be one of the most prolific composers of all time.
-So it’s no wonder that we have filled our 2018 and 2019 with Verdi.
-Read on to see why we Verdi much in love with the composer… (Sorry we are just so punny…)
+With his beautiful melodies and captivating stories he was, and remains today, to be one of the most prolific composers of all time.
+So it’s no wonder that we have filled our 2018 and 2019 seasons with Verdi.
+Read on to see why we Verdi much in love with the composer…

 Verdi was a man of the people and wrote opera not for the critics but for everyone.
-There is a famous incident that involved a critic that Verdi invited to hear extracts while he was writing Il Trovatore, and with every piece Verdi played for him he would exclaim its inferiority.
-But Verdi smiled, embraced the critic and cried;
+There is a famous incident that involved a critic who Verdi invited to hear extracts while he was writing Il Trovatore.
+With every piece Verdi played for him he would exclaim its inferiority, but Verdi smiled, embraced the critic and cried;

 ‘Thank you so much.
 I’ve been writing an opera for the common people of Italy.
 If you, the eminent and refined critic, had liked it, then nobody else would have.
 But if you hate it, that means the whole world will love it!’

-During our Spring 18 Season we started our brand new Verdi trilogy with La forza del destino, which is proving a success and has been given four and five star reviews.
-It has one of his most famous and instantly familiar overtures that have been used from classic film scores (Jean de Florette) to ‘Reassuringly Expensive’ advertisements - some you might remember, such as the one below.
+During our Spring 18 Season we started our brand new Verdi trilogy with La forza del destino, which proved a success, receiving four and five star reviews.
+The opera has one of Verdi’s most famous and instantly familiar overtures, which has been used from classic film scores (Jean de Florette) to ‘Reassuringly Expensive’ advertisements - some you might remember, such as the one below:

 Our production saw the return of Mary Elizabeth Williams and Welsh tenor, Gwyn Hughes Jones and what a triumph it was!
 The production is in collaboration with Theater Bonn and the set will be reused and transformed next year for the second part of the trilogy.